bennygr/vpn/README.md

 ## Limitations

-Although VPN can handle PGP to let you store your credentials in a save place, the username and password are passed to OpenVPN via and expect script as command line arguments.
+Although VPN supports PGP to let you store your credentials in a save place, the username and password are passed to OpenVPN via an expect script as command line arguments.
 Therefore the credentials could easily be obtained from procfs and ps(1). **Know your threat model**